-About Luskin’s Fellowships & Internship Funding:
+About Luskin’s Fellowships & Internship Funding

-UCLA Luskin Office of Student Affairs and Alumni Relations (OSAAR) offers a limited number of prestigious and competitive yearlong and summer fellowships and internship funding.
-The fellowship sites include with nonprofit organizations, government and public service agencies.
+UCLA Luskin Dean’s Office of Student Affairs and Alumni Relations (OSAAR) offers a limited number of prestigious and competitive yearlong and summer fellowships and internship funding.
+The fellowship sites include nonprofit organizations, government, and public service agencies.
 Currently enrolled first-year Public Policy, Social Welfare, and Urban Planning graduate students are eligible to apply for awards.
 Beyond these awards, please find additional opportunities at Luskin and beyond below.
 Furthermore, we encourage you to check in with your career counselor and academic advisor to discuss any additional opportunities.
 Please contact Kevin Medina at kmedina@luskin.ucla.edu with any questions about these below fellowships.

-Award Spotlights:
+Award Spotlights

 The 2023-2024 Luskin Yearlong & Summer Fellowship recipients can be found here.

-The 2023-2023 Luskin Yearlong & Summer Fellowship recipients can be found here.
+The 2022-2023 Luskin Yearlong & Summer Fellowship recipients can be found here.

 David Bohnett Fellowship in the City of Los Angeles Mayor’s Office

-• Award amount: $40,000
+Award amount: $43,000

-• Number of awards: 3 awards annually
+Number of awards: 3 awards annually

 Bohnett Fellow Alumni

-The 2022-23 Bohnett Fellows report (including past Bohnett Fellows employment and current Bohnett Fellows work products/examples) can be accessed here.
+The 2024-25 Bohnett Fellows report (including past Bohnett Fellows employment and current Bohnett Fellows work products/examples) can be accessed here.

 The David Bohnett Foundation